Method Overriding in Java (with Examples)

 Can We Override Static Method in Java?

 No, we cannot override a static method.
-We cannot also override a static method with an instance method because static method is bound with class whereas an instance method is bound with an object.
+We cannot also override a static method with an instance method because the static method is bound with class whereas an instance method is bound with an object.

 For more detail, go to this tutorial: Can we override static method in Java in 3 cases?